conaticus/FileExplorer/docs/file_system_operation_commands.md

 ---

-## Parameters
+## Parameter `path`: The path to the file to be opened.
+This should be a string representing the absolute

-- `path`: The path to the file to be opened.
-This should be a string representing the absolute path to the file.
+  path to the file.

 ## Returns